Installing the apps#

 If you want to install a new release, you can update your version of the apps by running the command below:

-mamba update ecodata
+conda update ecodata

-Install using Anaconda (alternative method)#
+Install using Anaconda (legacy method, not recommended)#

 See below for steps to install and run the ECODATA-Prepare apps.
 For Mac/Linux, you will run the commands below from the built-in Mac “Terminal” application, or any other terminal app.
 For Windows, you will install Anaconda and then run the commands below using the Anaconda Powershell Prompt.
 You can launch this by searching for “Anaconda Powershell” in the start menu, or by launching Anaconda Navigator and looking for “Powershell Prompt” in the home screen.